 Fact – Manufacturers of generic drugs can afford to price them cheaper than the original version because they have not incurred the expenses of developing or marketing the drug.
 As such, they do not pass these costs on to the consumer.

 Additional insight: The original manufacturers of a drug spend a hefty sum of money developing it.
-Once the medicine meets the standards of the FDA, it receives their approval.
+Once the medicine meets the standards of the FDA, it receives its approval.
 The manufacturer is then granted a patent, for a specified period, preventing other companies from recreating the drug.
-However, as the expiration draws near other companies are free to apply to the FDA for permission to use the formula to reproduce and to sell generic versions.
+However, as the expiration draws near other companies are free to apply to the FDA for permission to use the formula to reproduce and sell generic versions.
 Not having had to bear the initial cost of developing the drug, these companies make and sell the medicine more cheaply.

 Myth #4 – Brand name drugs have fewer side effects than its duplicate.